clemenbe/COLSim/README.md

 ## Project Goals

-This project present a new USV simulator using and merging two existing simulators in order to have an anti-collision system.
+This project present a new USV simulator implemented in Python, with a collision avoidance system on every USV, that adheres to the COLREGs.
+With this simulator, several research could then use it to train an AI using historical AIS-based simulations of real-world scenarios.
-The goal is to have a simple simulation so that it can be run a great number of times and learn from each simulation.
+Therefore, the goal is to have a simple simulation so that it can be run a great number of times and learn from each simulation.

-In the simulation, we should be able to simulate old boat scenes from AIS data, and add to these scenes a new boat.
-All the boats should adapt their trajectory to the new added boat.
+Old boat scenes from AIS data can be simulated, but also fictive boats.
+All the boats should adapt their trajectory to the new added boats.

-The decision making module should have a basic implementation of obeying the rules of the sea.
+The decision making module should have a basic implementation of obeying the rules of the sea (COLREGs).

 ## Existing Simulators

 ### The Python Vehicle Simulator
 The [Python Vehicle Simulator](https://www.fossen.biz/wiley/pythonVehicleSim.php) is designed to simulate the **behavior** of **different types of vehicles** in a **3D simulation** environment.
 It takes into account different simulation parameters such as **gravity, friction, air resistance**, and **vehicle dynamics** to simulate the movement and behavior of vehicles in real-time.
 Users can adjust simulation parameters to represent different types of vehicles and environments.
-Each vehicle is modeled as an object in Python and the vehicle class has methods for guidance, navigation and control.
-The main program main.py is used to define vehicle objects for real-time simulation.

 **Pros :**
 - good dynamic modelisation